 Working at that speed only happens when people trust one another.

-1440: That reminds me how you often say “when people feel safe, remarkable things happen.”
+1440: That reminds me how you often say "when people feel safe, remarkable things happen."
 How do institutions cultivate this safety?
+Heath:

-Heath: Simon introduced the concept of the circle of safety in Leaders Eat Last.
+.
 The basic idea is that we need to have a balance between the selfless and the selfish, and a lot of companies are built around being selfish—you know, silos, forced rankings, etc. There can often be built-in systems that discourage people from sharing information and building real, genuine, deep relationships with one another.

 Companies also often lack mechanisms for giving timely feedback because everyone's so busy being nice and they're afraid to confront and have the necessary difficult conversations.
 People are kind of tiptoeing around issues, which can make employees bad at receiving feedback.